orestis42/transmission_line_simulation/README.md

 ## Installation

-To install the necessary dependencies, use [`pipenv`](https://github.com/pypa/pipenv?tab=readme-ov-file#installation).
-It is recommended to use a virtual environment to manage your dependencies.
+To install the necessary dependencies.[`Pipenv`](https://github.com/pypa/pipenv?tab=readme-ov-file#installation) and [`tkinter`](https://docs.python.org/3/library/tkinter.html) should be installed in your global python environment.
+Pipenv is used for virtual environment management.

 Clone the repository.